sen-uni-kn/ContractCheck/README.md

 ### Add a private key

-- Navigate to `legaltech.webeditor` and open `application.properties`.
+- Navigate to `legaltech.webeditor` in subfolder `legaltech.webeditor/src/main/resources` and open `application.properties`.

 - Generate a new keystore.p12 private key: